libellux/Libellux-Up-and-Running/docs/ossec/README.md

 ## Server configuration

+The server configuration section will go through the more basic settings.
+To dig deeper read the later chapters on how-to integrate e.g. [Logtail]() using [Vector]() (log forwarding), Slack and block IP addresses through Cloudflare.

 ### Allow list

 In the global section of the OSSEC configuration file add the IP addresses of the client(s) and services (e.g. [Greenbone Vulnerability Manager](../openvas/)) to the allow list.